 What is Machine Learning?
 How does it work?
 Well, Machine Learning is one of the most game-changing technologies of the 21st century.
 In order to understand Machine Learning, you must learn about what Artificial Intelligence is.
-In simple words, Machine learning is an artificial intelligence technique that provides computers with the ability to learn without being explicitly programmed.
+In simple words, Machine learning is a subset of artificial intelligence that provides computers with the ability to learn without being explicitly programmed.

 Machine learning has many practical applications, including in healthcare, marketing, education, manufacturing, finance, consumer products, etc. However, it also raises some ethical questions about how much control we want to relinquish to machines.
 But how does it work?
 How can a computer teach itself to do something?